Monday 19 August 1940

 Submarine USS R-5, a 1919 submarine decommissioned in 1932, is recommissioned in order to patrol off the Bay of Panama and protect the Canal Zone.

 Estonia: The Soviets seize two Estonian submarines (Kalev and Lembit) and some other ships.
-"Seize" may be too harsh a word, since Estonia is now a SSR and technically part of the Soviet Union, so the USSR is merely "seizing" its own assets.
+"Seize" may be too harsh a word, since Estonia is now an SSR and technically part of the Soviet Union.
+As the Soviets see it, the USSR is merely "seizing" its own assets, or one might say just "transferring" them.
 However, much of the local population doesn't quite see it that way.

 China: Zero fighters (A6M2) have been operational with the 12th Rengo Kōkūtai since July, but they have been used only for training so far.
 Today, in their first combat mission, a dozen of them (Model 11) escort 54 G3M2 Type 96 "Nell" bombers over Chungking.
 The Chinese are still using ancient biplane fighters in the defense which are no match for the cutting edge Zeros.

 British Homefront: The Children's Overseas Reception Board begins evacuating children to Australia.
 Heretofore, evacuations were usually to more rural areas of England where parents could visit on the weekends (and also some to Canada), so this is a bit of a wrenching change for many.

 American Homefront: The Gallup organization publishes a poll showing that Americans approve of the destroyer-for-bases deal by a 62-38% margin.